Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - The bottom zoom/pan/reload controls (`+`, `-`, left/right arrows, reload) are hidden by default and appear when you move the mouse over the center-bottom region of the chart where they sit.
 - Once visible, these controls fade out after 3 seconds of inactivity; moving the mouse within this bottom-center area brings them back and restarts the 3-second timer (mouse movement elsewhere on the chart no longer reveals them).

+### KLineChart Zoom Behavior with Indicators

+- The `+` and `-` zoom buttons now always anchor zoom operations to the **main price pane**, even when below-chart indicators such as **RSI Pro** or **MACD Pro** are enabled.
+- This prevents scenarios where repeated zooming caused only the indicator panes to visually zoom while the main price chart appeared stuck; horizontal zooming and auto-scaled price axes now stay in sync with indicator panes.

 ### KLineChart Indicator Presets

 The KLineChart component now includes a sophisticated preset system for quickly applying groups of technical indicators.